 The Minster & the Molli Train►

-Head out on a romantic countryside tour through former East Germany to the Minster of Bad Doberan.
-Beautifully constructed out of red brick, this charming church is one of the best examples of North European Gothic architecture and it’s certainly got wow-factor by the bucket-load.
-Continue to the station of the narrow-gauge railway 'Molli'.
-Board the enchanting train and steam through forests and past little villages to Kuhlungsborn.
-Stroll along the beach.
-Sip a steaming cup of coffee.
-And tuck into a home-made German cake at one of the sea-front hotels.
-Finally, you’ll return to Warnemunde where you'll re-board the ship.
+You’ll be steaming past picturesque countryside on a traditional German train today, so you’ll want to keep your camera at the ready.
+A scenic drive through former East Germany to the Minster of Bad Doberan’s first on the agenda.
+Constructed out of red brick, this charming church is one of the best examples of North European Gothic architecture, so catching a few snaps is a must-do.
+You’ll then continue to the station of the narrow-gauge, steam railway – known as the Molli.
+Board the train and puff your way through forests and past little villages to Kuhlungsborn.
+This pretty seaside town’s the ideal spot for taking a stroll along the beach, and sipping a cup of coffee at one of the seafront hotels.

-Germany’s capital has reminders of the past around every corner, and this driving tour lets you see them all close up.
-First on the agenda is the city’s headline landmark – the Berlin Wall.
-Built back in the Sixties to separate the nation’s East and West, it stood for nearly 30 years, dividing the country and its people.
-It was finally ripped down in 1989, and, today, it’s a real memorial for freedom.
-You’ll be able to tick this one off your bucket list, before moving on to Checkpoint Charlie – the world’s best-known military checkpoint.
-You’ll also see Bebel Platz, where the Nazi’s ordered a mass book-burning back in 1933, and Potsdamer Platz, once a no-man’s land where the first wall gap was made.
+Germany’s capital has symbols of the past around every corner, and this driving tour gives you the chance to take a closer look at the must-sees.
+First up is one of the headliners – the Berlin Wall.
+It was built in the Sixties to separate the nation’s East and West, and stood for nearly 30 years.
+After ticking this off your list, you’ll move on to Checkpoint Charlie.
+Also on the agenda are Bebel Platz – where the Nazis ordered a mass book-burning back in 1933 – and Potsdamer Platz – where the first wall gap was made.
 There’ll be a stop at the Holocaust Memorial, too, and a photo call at the imposing Brandenburg Gate.
-Your lunchtime stop, meanwhile, is at one of the city’s cosy pub-come-restaurants, where you’ll enjoy a traditional German pub-style lunch before continuing your journey.
-You’ll also have some shopping time during the tour, so you can pick up some souvenirs to take home.
+Your lunch, meanwhile, is at one of the city’s cosy pubs, where you’ll tuck in to a traditional German meal.
+Shopping time’s factored in as well, to pick up souvenirs to take home.